 Researching women's leadership during COVID-19

-The Institute partnered with Cardno Emerging Markets (now part of DT Global) in 2022 to undertake case studies which explored the extent to which the COVID-19 Leadership Fund had enabled women leading the projects to exercise developmental leadership, including the mechanism through which women have been able to exercise leadership, the barriers and enablers and how the fund has contributed to this.
+The Centre partnered with Cardno Emerging Markets (now part of DT Global) in 2022 to undertake case studies which explored the extent to which the COVID-19 Leadership Fund had enabled women leading the projects to exercise developmental leadership, including the mechanism through which women have been able to exercise leadership, the barriers and enablers and how the fund has contributed to this.
 The COVID-19 Leadership Fund is part of the DFAT-funded Women's Leadership Initiative, an Australian Government initiative promoting women's leadership and building a future generation of women leaders from the Pacific region.
 The fund supported WLI participants and alumni to contribute to COVID-19 responses in their respective countries through supporting small-scale initiatives addressing health, agriculture and food security, education and community safety and security across six Pacific countries.
-The work was led by Institute Senior Research Fellow Elisabeth Jackson with support from Research Fellow Aidan Craney and former partnerships manager Yeshe Smith, together with local researchers from Samoa, Fiji and PNG.
+The work was led by Centre Senior Research Fellow Elisabeth Jackson with support from Research Fellow Aidan Craney and former partnerships manager Yeshe Smith, together with local researchers from Samoa, Fiji and PNG.
 The key findings from the case studies were captured in a report Supporting Women's Leadership during COVID-19: Women Leading and Influencing in the Pacific which was published in November 2022.

 Undertaking a political economy analysis of Large Ocean States for The Asia Foundation

-The Institute is partnering with The Asia Foundation (TAF) in 2021-2023 to undertake a political economy analysis of three Pacific large ocean states - Nauru, Tuvalu and Kiribati - and to produce three country and one synthesis reports.
+The Centre is partnering with The Asia Foundation (TAF) in 2021-2023 to undertake a political economy analysis of three Pacific large ocean states - Nauru, Tuvalu and Kiribati - and to produce three country and one synthesis reports.
 The analysis will provide a deeper understanding of the complex political, social and economic dynamics of three countries from different perspectives and how these effect their respective development trajectories.
-The work is being led by Institute Senior Research Fellow Lisa Denney with support from Research Fellow Aidan Craney and in collaboration with local researchers.
+The work is being led by Centre Senior Research Fellow Lisa Denney with support from Research Fellow Aidan Craney and in collaboration with local researchers.

 Researching Youth Leadership and Civic Engagement in the Pacific with an ARC Discovery Grant

-The Institute’s Director, Professor Chris Roche, and Research Fellow Dr. Aidan Craney were successful in securing a four-year (2022-2025) Australian Research Council Discovery Grant for the project The future of the Pacific: youth leadership and civic engagement.
+The Centre's Director, Professor Chris Roche, and Research Fellow Dr. Aidan Craney were successful in securing a four-year (2022-2025) Australian Research Council Discovery Grant for the project The future of the Pacific: youth leadership and civic engagement.
 Chris and Aidan are working with Professor Helen Lee from La Trobe University, Associate Professor Patrick Vakaoti from the University of Otago, Dr Mema Motusaga, the CEO of the Samoa Ministry of Women, Community and Social Development, La Trobe PhD Scholar Kolaia Raisele and staff from the Pacific Community and The Asia Foundation.
 The project will conduct case studies of youth leaders in Fiji, Tonga and either Samoa or Vanuatu, tracking emerging leaders across various disciplines.
 The project will provide insights into how young people in the Pacific navigate the challenges and opportunities available for them to develop as leaders and will engage directly with policy making and programming decision-makers to help them develop positive and appropriate interventions.